 ^a From December 2010 onwards, data are harmonised with the ESA 2010 methodology.
 As from July 1999, the CBRD is reclassified from the sector other financial intermediaries to the sector central government.
-Up to May 2006, kuna positions also include money market funds.
-Within Domestic credit. kuna items inclexed to foreign currency, and starting from June 2006, kuna items inclexed to foreign currency are reclassified to foreign exchange positions.
-From December 2011 onwards, data also include money market funds.
-Within Domestic credit.
-Chiral was fully attributable to a transaction of one credit institution which, in an effort to reduce the amount of partly recoverable placements, transferred a total or last to a company indirectly owned by a parent bank.
+Up to May 2006, kuna positions also include kuna items indexed to foreign currency, and starting from June 2006, kuna items indexed to foreign currency are reclassified to foreign exchange positions.
+From December 2011 onwards, data also include money market funds. ^b Within Domestic credit, claims or other connection sectors fall by HRAS, fall in its calims to sectors and fully inrecoverable placements, transferred a total of HRAS, 650 in December 2017, This fall was fully attributable to a transaction of one credit institution which, in an effort to reduce the amount of partly recoverable placements, transferred a total or list claims to a company indirectly owned by a parent bank.

-Note: Data for the period from December 2017 have been revised.
+Note: Data for the period from December 2010 to September 2017 have been revised.